The Trail: Section 13. River Ouse to Bootham Bar + St Mary’s Abbey walls

 The gardens themselves [and the museum in them] were created a little before Victorian times with a gift of land from the crown [Henry VIII had taken the land from monks in 1539 –more about this in “off-trail extras: 3.
 St. Mary’s ruins”].
 The gift was to the Yorkshire Philosophical Society, a club of local enthusiasts for knowledge which still advertises its open meetings in the tower by the museum gates.

 The entrance to the gardens are in a puzzling gap in the Walls, which reappear on your right as Roman walls –at first these are behind a flower bed.
 This bed is “planted in depth” in a way suitable for the gardens of a museum –it has plants of the prairies, trees and Roman coffins.
-The red stripe in the Walls here is probably partly Roman military swagger [the complete walls had 2 layers of big red tiles, sticking out a little from the pale limestone walls so that their red stripe would be underlined by a line of shadow] and partly for structural strength [the tower walls are made of two thin walls of shaped limestone blocks and a filling between them of rubble and mortar, the two thin walls are tied together by the layer of tiles going right through the whole wall].
+The red stripe in the Walls here is probably partly Roman military swagger [the complete walls had 2 layers of big red tiles, the top one sticking out a little from the pale limestone walls so that its red stripe would be underlined by a line of shadow] and partly for structural strength [the tower walls are made of two thin walls of shaped limestone blocks and a filling between them of rubble and mortar, the two thin walls are tied together by the layer of tiles going well into the filling, possibly right through the whole wall].

 Just past the Multangular Tower, where the trail branches right off the main path, there is a large flat dark stone with “cup and ring” carvings.
 The meaning and exact age of this type of carving is a mystery but it is thought the oldest in Britain.